|Sunset behind St. Paul's Cathedral, taken from One New Change.|

 - View From The Shard - SE1 - This is fast becoming London's premier viewing gallery, which it thoroughly deserves.

-- London Eye - SE1 - Offering a wonderful perspective of London, the London Eye is a unique way to see the sights, day or night.
+- MillenniuM Wheel (London Eye) - SE1 - Offering a wonderful perspective of London, the London Eye is a unique way to see the sights, day or night.

 - Emirates Air Line - SE10 & E16 - There is no other way to get these stunning views of the River Thames and Canary Wharf, than from one of the Emirates Air Line gondolas.